rontarrant/gtkDcoding/docs/_posts/2019-01-15-0001-imperative-test-rig.md

 ## 0001 - The Test Rig

-Before we start examining the test rig code…
+Before we start examining the test rig code, I'd like to introduce you to a couple of syntax highlighting configurations for two popular text editors on Windows.

 ### PS Pad and CodeBlocks Syntax Highlighters